calaldees/teachingWorkshops/teacherTraining/ks5.md

 Your Subject Knowledge
 ---------------------

-You wont be able to get 100% on an A-Level paper.
-I can't A-Level is the first year of a degree (All university's teach it all again)
+* You wont be able to get 100% on an A-Level paper.
+I can't.
+* A-Level is the first year of an undergrad degree (All university's teach the content all over again)
-Reassurance: Your Computing skills ARE sufficient for 90% of all your professional interactions.
+* Reassurance: Your Computing skills ARE sufficient for 90% of all your professional interactions.
-You CAN do this job.
+* You CAN do this job.
-What you need is the right professional approach.
+* What you need is the right professional approach.
-The students need to know you that you can read/learn/grow.
+* The students need to know you that you can read/learn/grow.
-If you pretend to know it all, you will fall.
+* If you pretend to know it all, you will fall.

 Discussion:
-Teachers are not expected/required to sit the GCSE's and A-Level exams each year along with their students.
+* Teachers are not expected/required to sit the GCSE's and A-Level exams each year along with their students.
-Would this be important requirement? would this ongoing feedback be valuable?
+* Would this be important requirement? would this ongoing feedback be valuable?
-Why is a teacher taking exams not common ongoing practice?
+* Why is a teacher taking exams not common ongoing practice?
-On an application for teacher training, why is passing the GCSE in May/June-Session not a requirement?
+* On an application for teacher training, why is passing the GCSE in May/June-Session not a requirement?

+Proposal for future years.
+This uni registering a center to enter candidates

 Time
 ----

-A-Levels take 360 guided learning hours per subject over the duration of the course (normally two years) 4 to 5 Hours a week contact?
+* A-Levels take 360 guided learning hours per subject over the duration of the course (normally two years)
+    * 180 guided learning hours a year
+    * 4 to 5 hours a week contact?
-A single A-Level year-group is 25% of a teachers full-time timetable.
+    * A single A-Level year-group is 25% of a teachers full-time timetable
+        * With both 12 and 13 that is 50% of a timetable

 History of the A-Level